barumau/pandunia/english/pandunia-english.md

 disprosium - dysprosium
 Divehia - Maldives
 do - to (toward, till, until, for)
+do in - inward (internal)
+do jin - forward
 do long - long (over a gread distance)
 do misal - for example
 dobe - brick